Shopify/tslint-config-shopify/docs/rules/import-type-order.md

 - Improves readability and organization by grouping naturally related items together.

 ## Rule Details
-Improves readability and organization by grouping related imports together.
-Imports should be listed in order of: external modules, absolute paths, relative paths, relative siblings.
+Enforce order of import statement types.
+Import statments should be listed in the following order:

+- Externals
+- Absolute paths
+- Parent paths
+- Sibling paths

 The following are considered warnings
 ```js